huyphamch/-terraform-azure-vnet-peering/README.md

 <br /> terraform apply --auto-approve
 <br /> 4.
 Testing
 <br />Test 1:
+<br /> - Login with user root account
+<br /> - Check if Peering connection ist established.
+<br /> - Login into one VM and use RDP to connect to VM on another VNet.
+It should work.
+<br /> - Stop VM should not be allowed on both VNets.
 <br /> - Login with user custom_email and update password
-<br /> - Restart and Start VM.
+<br /> - Restart and Start VM on both VNets.
-<br /> - Stop VM should not be allowed.
+<br /> - Stop VM should not be allowed on both VNets.
 <br />Test 2:
 <br /> - Trigger a Failure: Simulate a failure or unhealthy state in one of the instances.
 You can do this by stopping the web server on one of the VMs, causing it to respond negatively to the health probe.
 <br /> - Monitor Load Balancer Status: Monitor the load balancer's status or logs to observe how it reacts to the unhealthy instance.
 Use Azure's monitoring tools or log analytics to check the backend pool's health status and see if the unhealthy instance is removed from the pool.